axieax/uni-notes/COMP6843 Notes/Reports/Report 1/Report 1.md

 <u>Vulnerability Details:</u>

 Using passive reconnaissance, a user is able to find the endpoint to a sensitive page containing instructions on providing staff access to themselves.
 This also means that any normal user is able to gain staff privileges and access sensitive staff data through vertical privilege escalation.
-Since staff members have access to the Flask secret key, an attacker is able to login as any desired user and access sensitive files on their account, as well as undergo further vertical privilege escalation to obtain the Admin role.
+Since staff members have access to the Flask secret key, an attacker can log in as any desired user and access sensitive files on their account, as well as undergo further vertical privilege escalation to obtain the Admin role.

 Vulnerability Severity: Critical